yaserMow89/uni-Crypto/README.md

 open the IDE, at the first run it will ask for permission to install some packages and also will ask for permissions on your machine, and once they are all done you are all set, to run the code. <br>
+## Setting up the Environment for Linxu
+To be added
 ## Selecting the board within the IDE (Linux and Windows):
 Once the environment is set up, and you want to run the code, the board should be selected to run the code on it and also see the output, in order to do that:<br>